In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 There are plenty of direct flights in and out of HCMC to other cities in Asia, and even a few to Europe and all the way down to Australia.
 The best way to get to the city is by public bus.
 Airport taxi driver scams are very common, so I’d just skip the taxis altogether.

 Those travelling overland will likely arrive in Ho Chi Minh City by train, bus, or motorbike.
-As the country’s biggest city, you can go just about anywhere in Vietnam from HCMC.
+As the country’s biggest city, you can go to just about any other region of Vietnam from HCMC.

 How to get around Ho Chi Minh City